xtexChooser/git-mirrors/README.md

 # ActivityStreams
-__A set of Traits and Types that make up the Activity Streams specification__
+__A set of Traits and Types that make up the ActivityStreams and ActivityPub specifications__

 - [Read the documentation on docs.rs](https://docs.rs/activitystreams)
 - [Find the crate on crates.io](https://crates.io/crates/activitystreams)